 \subsection{Sampling}

 This work generates samples indicating which segments to perturb using ``only one'', ``all but one'', random, and entropic sampling. ``Only one'' sampling generates all samples where only one segment is perturbed. ``All but one'' sampling generates all samples where all but one segment is perturbed.
-Both ``Only one'' and ``All but one'' sampling also generate the sample where no segment is perturbed as a reference value.
+Both ``Only one'' and ``All but one'' sampling also generate a sample where no segment is perturbed as a reference value.
 Random sampling generates a given number of samples where each segment is perturbed with a probability of $0.5$.
 Entropic sampling generates a given number of samples in increasing order of entropy, \ie{} samples with as many or as few segments perturbed as possible.

 Entropic sampling is implemented to be similar to the default KernelSHAP sampling behavior~\cite{lundberg2017unified}.
-No segments are perturbed in the first sample, all segments are perturbed in the second, followed by all possible combinations of one segment perturbing and all combinations of one segment unperturbed, followed by combinations of two segments perturbed/unperturbed, and so on until the sample size is reached.
+No segments are perturbed in the first sample; all segments are perturbed in the second, followed by all possible combinations of perturbing one segment and all combinations of perturbing all but one segment, followed by combinations of two segments perturbed/unperturbed, and so on until the sample size is reached.

 ``Only one'' and ``all but one'' sampling create one sample per segment, which makes them computationally efficient.
-They are presumably the simplest sampling methods that can be used and have worked well with Contextual Importance and Utility (CIU) method for detecting bleeding in gastro-enterological~\cite{knapic2021explainable}.
+They are presumably the simplest sampling methods that can be used and have worked well with the Contextual Importance and Utility (CIU) method for detecting bleeding in gastro-enterological~\cite{knapic2021explainable}.
 Random and entropic sampling can generate samples consisting of combinations of segments, which can yield many more unique samples.
 Using combinations of segments presumably allows for taking into account inter-dependencies between different segments, potentially leading to more informative explanations.